dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **App store**: **Block** prevents access to the app store on supervised devices. **Not configured** allows access.
   - **Installing apps from App Store (supervised only)**: Choose **Block** to block the app store from the device home screen.
 End users can continue to use iTunes or the Apple Configurator to install apps. **Not configured** allows the app store on the home screen.
   - **Automatic app downloads (supervised only)**: Choose **Block** to prevent automatic downloading of apps bought on other devices.
 It doesn't affect updates to existing apps. **Not configured** allows apps bought on other iOS devices to download on the device.
-- **Password to access app store**: **Require** the user to enter a password before they can visit the app store. **Not configured** allows access to the app store, without entering a password.
+- **Require iTunes Store password for all purchases**: **Require** the user to enter the Apple ID password for each in-app or ITunes purchase. **Not configured** allows purchases without prompting for a password every time.
 - **In-app purchases**: Choose **Block** to prevent in-app purchases from the store. **Not configured** allows store purchases within a running app.
 - **Explicit iTunes music, podcast, or news content (supervised only)**: Choose **Block** to prevent explicit iTunes music, podcast, or news content. **Not configured** allows the device to access content rated as adult from the store.
 - **Download content from iBook store flagged as 'Erotica'**: Choose **Block** to prevent stops users from downloading media from the iBook store that's tagged as erotica. **Not configured** allows the user to download books with the "Erotica" category.
 - **Viewing corporate documents in unmanaged apps**: **Block** prevents viewing corporate documents in unmanaged apps. **Not configured** allows corporate documents to be viewed in any app.
 For example, you want to prevent users from saving files from the OneDrive app to Dropbox.
 Configure this setting as **Block**.
 After the device receives the policy (for example, after a restart), it no longer allows saving.
-  - **Allow managed apps to write contacts to unmanaged contacts accounts**: When set to **Allow**, users can add or synchronize any person's Outlook contact information, including business and corporate contacts, to the built-in Contacts app on the device.
+  - **Allow managed apps to write contacts to unmanaged contacts accounts (supervised only)**: When set to **Allow**, users can add or synchronize any person's Outlook contact information, including business and corporate contacts, to the built-in Contacts app on the device.
 When set to **Not configured**, users can't add Outlook contacts to the built-in Contacts app on the device.

     To use this setting, set the **Viewing corporate documents in unmanaged apps** setting to **Block**.

+  - **Allow unmanaged apps to read from managed contacts accounts (supervised only)**: When set to **Allow**, users can add any person's iContacts app contact information into Outlook. **Not configured** prevents reading, including removing duplicates, from the built-in Contacts app on the device.

+    To use this setting, set the **Viewing corporate documents in unmanaged apps** setting to **Block**.

 - **Viewing non-corporate documents in corporate apps**: **Block** prevents viewing non-corporate documents in corporate apps. **Not configured** allows any document to be viewed in corporate managed apps.
-  - **Allow unmanaged apps to read from managed contacts accounts**: When set to **Allow**, users can add any person's iContacts app contact information into Outlook. **Not configured** prevents reading, including removing duplicates, from the built-in Contacts app on the device.

-    To use this setting, set the **Viewing non-corporate documents in corporate apps** setting to **Block**.

 - **Treat AirDrop as an unmanaged destination**: **Require** forces AirDrop to be considered an unmanaged drop target.
 It stops managed apps from sending data using Airdrop.
 - **Adding Game Center friends (supervised only)**: **Block** prevents users from adding Game Center friends. **Not configured** allows the user to add friends in Game Center.